OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-azure.md

 ### Load balancing in Azure

 To distribute HTTP load among Octopus Server nodes with a single point of access, we recommended using an HTTP load balancer.
-We typically recommend using a round-robin (or similar) approach for sharing traffic between the nodes in your cluster.

 !include <load-balancer-endpoint-info>